gamecreature/eso-dynamic-config/README.md

 ```

-## Ideas

-  * Add a cooldown period, so it switches to high-quality after a few seconds (after leaving combat) (prevent to much switching)

 ## Histoy

 v1.0.7
-* Added an option to configure the cooldownperiod and reduce the number of graphic quality switches
+* Added an option to configure the cooldown period and reduce the number of graphic quality switches

 v1.0.6
 * Added settings for each variable (you can now toggle exactly which variables you want the addon to change for you)